braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/message_processing/opt-ins_and_opt-outs.md

 #### Considerations

-- Attribute updates from within the Canvas API Trigger JSON payload is not yet supported, so you can only trigger a WhatsApp campaign for the WhatsApp response message (as in step #2).
+- Attribute updates from within the Canvas API trigger JSON payload is not yet supported, so you can only trigger a WhatsApp campaign for the WhatsApp response message (as in step 2).
 - A WhatsApp template must be approved to send it as a response message.
 This is because a quick response requires the inbound message trigger to be inside the same campaign or Canvas.
 If you use a [User Update step](#user-update-step), you can send a quick response message without Meta approval.